Damascus Governorate: Demographics

-By the end of 2011, Damascus’s population reached 1,754,000.
-This amounts to 8% of Syria’s population.
+By the end of 2011, Damascus's population reached 1,754,000.
+This amounts to 8% of Syria's population.
 It is composed of 95% Arabs, 4% Kurds, and 1% other ethnicities, including Palestinians, Armenians, Assyrians, Turkmen, Circassians, and Chechens.

-As for religious composition, Sunni Muslims made up the absolute majority with 90% of the governorate, while Alawite Muslims made up 5%, Christians (mainly Greek Orthodox, Greek Catholic, Syriac Orthodox, Syriac Catholic, and Armenian Orthodox) made up 3%, Twelver Shia Muslims made up 1%, the Druze made up 0.3%, and Ismaili Muslims made up 0.1%.
+As for religious composition, Sunni Muslims made up the absolute majority with 90% of the governorate, while Alawites made up 5%, Christians (mainly Greek Orthodox, Greek Catholic, Syriac Orthodox, Syriac Catholic, and Armenian Orthodox) made up 3%, Twelver Shia Muslims made up 1%, the Druze made up 0.3%, and Ismaili Muslims made up 0.1%.